-Prerequisite: successful completion of SPAN 323 or equivalent, placement or instructor's permission.
+Prerequisite: successful completion of SPAN 323 or equivalent..
 Conducted in Spanish.
 Studies the culture, history, and social, economic and political situation of the Hispanic/Latino population in the United States through its literature, film and music, and through current articles on the subject.
 Readings in Spanish and English.
 Also continues to develop student's language skills toward the proficiency goals required of all majors.
 Offered alternate years.
 (GPC)